Chris Hedges: Terrorism coverage and Iraq War (2001–2005)

 Hedges was based in Paris following the attacks of 9/11, covering Al Qaeda in Europe and the Middle East.
 He was a member of a New York Times investigative team that won the Pulitzer Prize for Breaking News Reporting in 2002 for their coverage of Al Qaeda.
 Hedges also received the Amnesty International Global Award for Human Rights Journalism in 2002.
-Hedges' contribution to the Times award was an October 2001 article describing Al Qaeda's foiled bombing plot of the Embassy of the United States, Paris.
+Hedges's contribution to the Times award was an October 2001 article describing Al Qaeda's foiled bombing plot of the Embassy of the United States, Paris.

 Reporting from coached defectors

 In a collaboration between The New York Times and Frontline, Hedges authored three articles covering the claims of false Iraqi defectors.
-Hedges worked on the behalf of Lowell Bergman of Frontline, who could not travel to Beirut to interview the purported defectors.
-The trip was organized by Ahmed Chalabi, who Hedges considered to be unreliable.
-The first defector Hedges interviewed identified themselves as Lt.
+Hedges worked on behalf of Lowell Bergman of Frontline, who could not travel to Beirut to interview the purported defectors.
+The trip was organized by Ahmed Chalabi, whom Hedges considered to be unreliable.
+The first defector Hedges interviewed identified himself as Lt.
 General Jamal al-Ghurairy.
-Hedges consulted the U.S. Embassy in Turkey to confirm their identity, and the embassy falsely did so as the real al-Ghurairy had never left Iraq.
+Hedges consulted the U.S. Embassy in Turkey to confirm that identity, and the embassy falsely did so, as the real al-Ghurairy had never left Iraq.

 Hedges wrote a November 8, 2001 Times cover story about two former Iraqi military commanders who claimed to have trained foreign mujahedeen how to hijack planes and destroy vital American infrastructure.
 The two defectors also asserted there was a secret compound in Salman Pak facility where a German scientist was producing biological weapons.
 The Frontline report featured statements from American officials who doubted the claims of the defectors.

 Conservative outlets referenced the articles in justifying the invasion of Iraq.
 In the aftermath of the revelations that the Iraqi defectors were not legitimate, Hedges defended his comportment since he had done the story as a favor to Lowell Bergman, adding that "There has to be a level of trust between reporters.
 We cover each other's sources when it's a good story because otherwise everyone would get hold of it."